-Doris Doudet – A Professor of Medicine/Neurology at the University of British Columbia.
+Doris Doudet – Dr. Doudet is a Professor of Medicine/Neurology.
 Her specialty is the use of non invasive PET and MR imaging to assess the role of brain neurotransmitters in health and disease and the mechanism of action of various therapies in human and animal subjects.

 Renée Hartig – A neurobiologist at the Central Institute for Mental Health and Max Planck Institute for Biological Cybernetics (Germany).
 Her research delves into the neural representation of chemical senses in animal and human models.
 In addition to conducting research, you may find her actively engaging in discourse on why animals are used in research and how scientists can communicate their work to the public.

 J. David Jentsch – Dr. Jentsch is a Professor of Psychology.
 His research, which involves both human subjects and laboratory animals, utilizes multiple approaches (from genetics to neuroimaging) to identify the biological mechanisms contributing to compromised self-control abilities in drug and alcohol addictions.